jszafran/useful-things/SuperSizeMe/readme.md

 arg1: size (int)
 returns: self
 ```
-Size of the input file you're expecting to have.
+Size of the input file you're expecting to have (in MBs).

 Please note that calling this function will not trigger any write action
 on your filesystem - it is just validating input + setting value of